Improving Semantic Uncertainty Quantification in LVLMs with Semantic Gaussian Processes: Introduction

-In this work, we introduce \emph{Semantic Gaussian Process Uncertainty} (SGPU), a Bayesian framework for semantic UQ in LVLMs that operates directly on the geometry of answer embeddings.
-Given an input (image and/or text), we sample multiple answers from an LVLM and embed each answer in a dense semantic space using a sentence encoder.
+To address these limitations, we introduce \emph{Semantic Gaussian Process Uncertainty} (SGPU).
+SGPU is a Bayesian framework for semantic UQ in LVLMs that learn to map semantic consistency pattens in generated answers to predictive uncertainty (see Figure~\ref{fig:pipeline0}).
+In particular, given an input (image and/or text), we sample multiple answers from an LVLM and embed each answer in a dense semantic space using an external sentence encoder specifically trained to capture sentence semantics.
 We then construct a Gram matrix over these embeddings and summarize the semantic configuration of the answers by its eigenspectrum.
-This eigenspectrum serves as a compact descriptor of the semantic consistency.
-Intuitively, a spectrum dominated by a few large eigenvalues corresponds to a low-dimensional, concentrated semantic manifold (high semantic consistency), whereas a flatter spectrum indicates dispersed, semantically diverse answers (high semantic uncertainty).
+As shown in our work, this eigenspectrum serves as a compact descriptor of the semantic consistency and encodes information about the distribution of generated answers across different meanings.
+Intuitively, a spectrum dominated by a single large eigenvalue corresponds to a high semantic consistency, whereas a flatter spectrum indicates dispersed, semantically diverse answers and a high semantic uncertainty.
 SGPU feeds this spectral representation into a \emph{Gaussian Process Classifier} (GPC), which learns to map patterns of semantic consistency to predictive confidence.
-As the encoder is external, SGPU can be applied both to white-box and fully black-box LVLMs, and the GPC provides a principled Bayesian model that yields calibrated uncertainty estimates from simple, low-dimensional features.
+As the encoder is external, SGPU can be applied both to white-box and fully black-box LVLMs.
+Furthermore, GPC introduces a principled Bayesian model designed to learn to capture semantic consistency patterns within the embedding space despite the representational limitations of the sentence encoder and provides calibrated uncertainty estimates.